Nanoteck137/tunebook/README.md

 - [ ] Backend: Library Service: Cleanup after sync (artists, albums and tracks not existing anymore)

 - [ ] Backend: Database: Use database indexes

+- [ ] Backend: Fix: SPA Web handling

+- [ ] Backend: Cleanup: Cleanup Jobs from base_app.go
+- [ ] Backend: Fix: When shutting down, we need to wait for all the jobs to finish

 - [ ] General: Use nix to build a docker image